 Everything was perfect – music, voice and show!

 In between songs Jay Kay apologized a few tines for having to cancel the show in November.
-Of course we know now, that he really wasn’t well.
+Of course, we know now, that he really wasn’t well.
 So of course we forgive him, he seemed genuinely sorry about the cancellation.
-But in my opinion, him and the rest of the band more than made up for it.
+But in my opinion, he and the rest of the band more than made up for it.
 Talking about the band.
 They were absolutely incredible.
-Like I mentioned, I’ve seen Jamiroquai several times before and everytime I’m surprised by how great these group of talented musicians sound.
-Everything just fit perfectly.
-An amazing lightshow, great music and then Jay Kays incredible voice.
+Like I mentioned, I’ve seen Jamiroquai several times before and every time I’m surprised by how great these groups of talented musicians sound.
+Everything just fits perfectly.
+An amazing light show, great music, and then Jay Kays incredible voice.
 I swear I had to check and look very closely if it’s really live.
 His voice is just flawless.
 The 48 yr old really doesn’t show any signs of aging.
 He runs from left to right and still hits every note.
-I was out kf breath just looking at him.
+I was out of breath just looking at him.

 Absolutely loving Jamiroquai